-UWG Career Services will make every effort to customize interview schedules to accommodate recruiters’ needs; similarly, UWG Career Services will make every effort to ensure that only students who match the employer’s stated qualifications and work authorization are able to interview.
+UWG Office of Career and Graduate School Connections will make every effort to customize interview schedules to accommodate recruiters’ needs; similarly, UWG Office of Career and Graduate School Connections will make every effort to ensure that only students who match the employer’s stated qualifications and work authorization are able to interview.
 Please note that all interviews should be planned to conclude by close of business at 5 p.m.

 Serving alcohol should not be part of the recruitment process on or off campus.
 This includes receptions, dinners, company tours, etc.

 Those engaged in administering, evaluating, and interpreting assessment tools, employment screening tests, and technology used in selection will be trained and qualified to do so.
-Employment professionals must advise the career services office of any test/assessment conducted on campus and eliminate such a test/assessment if it violates campus policies or fair employment practices.
+Employment professionals must advise the Office of Career and Graduate School Connections of any test/assessment conducted on campus and eliminate such a test/assessment if it violates campus policies or fair employment practices.
 Employment professionals must advise students in a timely fashion of the type and purpose of any test that students will be required to take as part of the recruitment process and to whom the results will be disclosed.
 All tests/assessments will be reviewed by the employing organization for disparate impact and position-relatedness.

 Employment professionals will refrain from any practice that improperly influences and affects acceptances.
 Such practices may include undue time pressure for acceptance of offers and encouragement of revocation of another offer.